openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 * list or tuple with tensors (openvino.runtime.Tensor / torch.Tensor / np.ndarray)
 * dictionary where key is input name, value is tensor (openvino.runtime.Tensor / torch.Tensor / np.ndarray)

-ONNX opset version can be set using 'onnx_opset_version' parameter.
+ONNX opset version can be set using optional 'onnx_opset_version' parameter.
+If onnx_opset_version is not set default opset from torch.onnx.export() is used.

 ```sh
 import torchvision